How are vestibular disorders diagnosed?

 Sometimes tests are fatiguing and can result in temporary unsteadiness.

 The vestibular and visual systems are connected to each other and to the muscles in the eyes and neck that help maintain good balance.
 Head movements or other stimulation of the inner ear sends signals through the nervous system to control eye muscle movements.
 This forms a reflex pathway called the vestibulo-ocular reflex, or VOR.
 This system is designed to generate eye movements that maintain clear vision when the head is in motion.
-Many vestibular tests use equipment to monitor the eyes for normal and abnormal movements when the vestibular system is stimulated.
+Many vestibular tests used when diagnosing vestibular disorders use equipment to monitor the eyes for normal and abnormal movements when the vestibular system is stimulated.